Aircloak/aircloak/cloak/docs/diffix.md

 ### Snapped Ranges

-In order to prevent prevent difference attacks using [range creep with averaging](./attacks.md#range-creep-with-averaging), all ranges must conform to pre-designated widths and offsets.
+In order to prevent difference attacks using [range creep with averaging](./attacks.md#range-creep-with-averaging), all ranges must conform to pre-designated widths and offsets.

 In the case of numeric data types, the widths must fall within the following infinite sequence of widths: `[..., 0.1, 0.2, 0.5, 1, 2, 5, 10, 20, 50, ...`].
 The offset must fall on an even multiple of the width, or an even multiple plus 1/2 of the width.
 The following are allowed: